ANZAC Day in Sydney and NSW

 The ANZAC Day March in Sydney involves approximately 20,000 war veterans, current servicemen and women, police and relatives proudly displaying war medals on crisp uniforms through the city’s CBD.
 Thousands line the footpaths between Sydney’s Martin Place and Hyde Park to salute our nation’s diggers.

 ANZAC Day on April 25 is a national day of remembrance and commemoration.
-It marks the anniversary of the first major military action fought by Australian and New Zealand forces during the First World War.
+It marks the anniversary of the first major military action fought by Australian and New Zealand forces during the First World War, and this year the two nations commemorate and remember the centenary of the landing on Gallipoli in 1915.
 ANZAC stands for Australian and New Zealand Army Corps.

 On ANZAC Day, Australians honour those who have served and died in all wars, conflicts and peacekeeping operations.